bencavins/python-p4-mock-challenge-camping-fun/README.md

 - There is a Flask application with some features built out.
 - There is a fully built React frontend application.
-- There are tests included which you can run using `pytest -x`.
 - There is a file `mock-challenge-camping-fun.postman_collection.json` that contains a Postman collection of requests for testing each route you will implement.